Decoding the Brew: Alcohol Levels in 9th-Century English Ale

 Understanding the alcohol potency in early English beer isn't just about the buzz.
 It's a window into a different world, revealing how our ancestors lived, ate, and celebrated.
 From the simple act of brewing, we can extract a richer understanding of history, culture, and the very essence of what it means to be human.
 This exploration into the past invites us to appreciate the ingenuity and resourcefulness of those who came before us, and perhaps even inspire us to raise a glass (of responsibly brewed, modern-day ale, of course) to their legacy.

-Olde English 800 Malt Liquor Oregon Refund Label - Gel French Manicure
+40oz of Olde English 800 Malt Liquor consumed in Michigan USA - Gel French Manicure

-Olde English 800 Malt Liquor Oregon Refund Label - Gel French Manicure
+40oz of Olde English 800 Malt Liquor consumed in Michigan USA - Gel French Manicure

 alcohol content in old english 800 beer - Gel French Manicure